mgp/book-notes/rocket-surgery-made-easy.markdown

 by Steve Krug

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/Rocket-Surgery-Made-Easy-Do-It-Yourself/dp/0321657292)!*

 * pg 8: Small, informal, do-it-yourself usability testing is also called discount usability testing.

 ### Chapter 1: What DIY Testing Is